-Over 200 people from more than 25 academic institutions and nongovernmental organizations in the region registered for the inaugural conference which featured morning addresses from keynote speaker John Towns, Executive Director for Science & Technology at the National Center for Supercomputing Applications (NCSA) at the University of Illinois - Urbana-Champaign, plenary speaker Kelly Gaither, Director of Visualization at the Texas Advanced Computing Center (TACC) and the University of Texas - Austin, and plenary speaker and conference organizer Dana Brunson, OSU Assistant Vice President for Research Cyberinfrastructure and Director of the OSU High Performance Computing Center.
+Nearly 200 people from Oklahoma and surrounding states representing 16 higher education institutions and 11 commercial, four governmental, and four nongovernmental organizations attended the inaugural conference, which featured morning addresses from keynote speaker John Towns, Executive Director for Science & Technology at the National Center for Supercomputing Applications (NCSA) at the University of Illinois - Urbana-Champaign, plenary speaker Kelly Gaither, Director of Visualization at the Texas Advanced Computing Center (TACC) and the University of Texas - Austin, and plenary speaker and conference organizer Dana Brunson, OSU Assistant Vice President for Research Cyberinfrastructure and Director of the OSU High Performance Computing Center.

 “In the academic research environment, there is a growing reliance on advanced computing and digital resources, but researchers sometimes have difficulty locating these resources, if they even learn of them at all,” Brunson said.
 “The CADRE conference provides a prime opportunity for researchers, librarians and cyberinfrastructure professionals to come together and discuss these resources, which can result in better, faster and more thorough research as well as produce new and exciting collaborations.”